The Claret Comes of Age

 - Matthews Winery

 P.S.
 We want to celebrate our Claret and share it with many of you.
 As a way of spreading the love, we’re offering a complimentary vertical wine tasting of the Claret (the 2012 Claret, the 2013 Claret and the 2014 Claret) to anyone who shares this article in any of their social networks (Facebook, Twitter, etc).
-The tastings will be available after April 1st, 2017.
-Email email@example.com to line up a tasting.
+The tastings will be available until July 31st, 2017.
+Email firstname.lastname@example.org to line up a tasting.
 We’ll be using the honor system for these reservations.
-We are very excited about of these wines, and while the previous vintages are extremely limited, we want to share them with our most passionate fans.
+We are very excited about this new Claret vintage, and while the previous vintages are extremely limited, we want to share them with our most passionate fans.
 Of course, must be 21 yrs old.
-These wines will be available for tastings after their release on March 18th, and all tastings will be held at our tasting room in Woodinville: 16116 140th Pl NE, Woodinville, WA 98072.
+All tastings will be held at our tasting room in Woodinville: 16116 140th Pl NE, Woodinville, WA 98072.